-The Alberta Bair Theater in one iteration or another has been an integral part of the cultural scene in Billings for more than 80 years.
+Alberta Bair Theater, in one iteration or another, has been an integral part of the cultural scene in Billings for more than 80 years.

-Originally it was called The Fox Theater which opened its doors November 13, 1931, with a parade, a short-lived street dance and the motion picture “Merely Mary Ann” with Janet Gaynor and Charles Farrell.
+Originally the Fox Theatre, doors opened November 13, 1931, with a parade, a short-lived street dance, and the motion picture “Merely Mary Ann” with Janet Gaynor and Charles Farrell.

-This elegant theater, with its chandeliers, art deco design, dressing rooms and stage, was financed in part by the 20th Century Fox Corporation, which purchased the land from Charles M. Bair.
-The Fox Theater had the distinction of being the last Art Deco style theater in the United States built by the 20th Century Fox Corporation and designed by Robert C. Reamer.
+This elegant theater, with its chandeliers, Art Deco design, dressing rooms and stage, was financed in part by the 20th Century Fox Corporation, which purchased the land from Charles M. Bair.
+The Fox Theatre had the distinction of being the last Art Deco style theater in the United States built by the 20th Century Fox Corporation and designed by Robert C. Reamer.

-The Fox Theater served as home for the Billings Community Concerts Organization for over fifty years.
-It was also the home venue for the Billings Symphony and Chorale and offered live plays and musicals that benefited the Fox Committee for the Performing Arts.
+The Fox Theatre served as home for the Billings Community Concerts Organization for more than fifty years.
+It was also the home venue for the Billings Symphony Orchestra & Chorale and offered live plays and musicals that benefited the Fox Committee for the Performing Arts.
 This Committee was responsible for bringing such stellar performers as Dizzy Gillespie, Ray Charles, George Winston and Judy Collins to our community.
-The Fox Committee’s name still lives on in the popular ‘Fox Series’ offered each season by the Alberta Bair Theater.
+The Fox Committee’s name lived on in the popular ‘Fox Series’ offered each season by Alberta Bair Theater.

-The Fox Theater was purchased by Carsich Theaters, a movie house company, in 1978.
+In 1978 the Fox Theatre was purchased by Carsich Theaters, a movie house company.
 They planned to renovate the much loved but decaying theater into a three-screen, modern day movie house.
-The Fox Committee stopped this conversion and involved other community leaders in a drive to raise enough funds to renovate the building.
+The Fox Committee stopped this conversion and involved other community leaders in a drive to raise funds to renovate the building.
 The community support of the fundraising campaign was overwhelmingly positive.

-Thanks to the dedication, vision and hard work of the founding board members, the Fox Committee and numerous community-minded people, the Alberta Bair Theater still stands as a world class performing arts center for all the people of Billings and the Northern Rockies.
+Thanks to the dedication, vision, and hard work of the founding board members, the Fox Committee, and numerous community-minded people, the Alberta Bair Theater, a 501c3 nonprofit, still stands as a world class performing arts center for the people of Billings, its surrounding communities, and the Northern Rockies.

-Today the Alberta Bair Theater is the largest fully equipped performing arts center in the region.
-The 1400 seat venue showcases professional touring companies, featuring musician, dance, and theater performances, as well as local performing groups.
-The Alberta Bair Theater provides outstanding educational programming for 22,000 school children annually and serves a population of 400,000.
+Alberta Bair Theater remains the largest fully-equipped performing arts venue in the region.
+The 1,390 seat venue showcases professional touring companies, featuring musicians, dance, and theater performances, as well as local performing groups.
+As an extension of its mission, Alberta Bair Theater provides outstanding educational programming for 22,000 school children annually and serves a population of 400,000.